 How do I know what to claim on my taxes?

 The value of your tax deduction depends on how your vehicle is used to benefit the mission of Working Wheels.
 If placed in the program, your vehicle’s tax deductible value will be the fair market value.
 Vehicles in good shape but not a good fit for the program are sold in the retail market allowing the donor to claim market retail value for the tax deduction.
 If the vehicle becomes an organ donor (parts-car) or is sold in the wholesale market, you are able to claim the price of the sale (or value of the parts).
 In all cases, donors will be notified via letter of the tax deductible amount.

 Program Participant Questions

-All vehicle recipients are referred to Working Wheels from one of our partners agencies.
-The case managers at these organizations are able to refer individuals who are actively engaged in one of their eligible programs for at least 4 months.
-In addition to a referral from a case manager, all applicants must have a valid NC driver license and proof of employment, and the ability to pay $603.
+All program participants are referred to Working Wheels from one of our partners agencies.
+The case managers at these organizations are able to refer individuals who have been actively engaged in one of their eligible programs for at least 4 months.
+In addition to a referral from a case manager, all applicants must have a valid NC driver license, proof of employment, and the ability to pay $603.

 How much does it cost to purchase a program car?

 $603 = $500 for the car plus $103 to NC cover taxes, title, and registration fees.
 Prior to purchase, automobile insurance must be secured.
 Within 60 days of purchase, property tax is due to the state of NC (generally $20-40).